-For Gupta, based on the results of the differential pricing analysis, Commerce preliminarily finds that 71.72 percent of the value of U.S. sales pass the Cohen's d test, and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that the average-to-average method cannot account for such differences because the weighted-average dumping margin crosses the de minimis threshold when calculated using the average-to-average method and when calculated using an alternative comparison method based on applying the average-to-transaction method to those U.S. sales which passed the Cohen's d test.
-Thus, for these preliminary results, Commerce is applying the average-to-transaction method to all U.S. sales to calculate the weighted-average dumping margin for Gupta.
+For Gupta, based on the results of the differential pricing analysis, Commerce preliminarily finds that 67.03 percent of the value of U.S. sales pass the Cohen's d test,25 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+Further, Commerce preliminarily determines that there is no meaningful difference between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping margin calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
+Thus, for these preliminary results, Commerce is applying the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for Gupta.

-For Norma, based on the results of the differential pricing analysis, Commerce preliminarily finds that 47.11 percent of the value of U.S. sales pass the Cohen's d test, and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
-Further, Commerce preliminarily determines that the average-to-average method cannot account for such differences because the weighted-average dumping margin crosses the de minimis threshold when calculated using the average-to-average method and when calculated using an alternative comparison method based on applying the average to transaction method to those U.S. sales which passed the Cohen's d test and the average-to-average method to those sales which did not pass the Cohen's d test.
-Thus, for these preliminary results, Commerce is applying the average-to-average method to those U.S. sales which passed the Cohen's d test and the average-to-average the Cohen's d test and the average-to-average method to those U.S. sales which passed the Cohen's d test and the average-to-average method to those sales which did not pass the Cohen's d test and the average-to-average method to those sales which did not pass the Cohen's d test to calculate the weighted-average dumping margin for Norma.
+For the Norma Group, based on the results of the differential pricing analysis, Commerce preliminarily finds that 77.14 percent of the value of U.S. sales pass the Cohen's d test, 26 and confirms the existence of a pattern of prices that differ significantly among purchasers, regions, or time periods.
+Further, Commerce preliminarily determines that there is no meaningful difference between the weighted-average dumping margin calculated using the average-to-average method and the weighted-average dumping margin calculated using an alternative comparison method based on applying the average-to-transaction method to all U.S. sales.
+Thus, for these preliminary results, Commerce is applying the average-to-average method for all U.S. sales to calculate the weighted-average dumping margin for the Norma Group.

-&lt;sup>24 See Memorandum, "Finished Carbon Steel Flanges from India: Analysis Memo for R.N.
+25 See Memorandum, "Finished Carbon Steel Flanges from India: Analysis Memo for R.N.
 Gupta & Co.
-Ltd.," dated concurrently with this memorandum (Gupta Analysis Memo).
+Ltd.," dated concurrently with this memorandum (Gupta Analysis Memorandum) at 2.

-&lt;sup>25 See Memorandum, "Finished Carbon Steel Flanges from India: Analysis Memo for Norma (India) Limited," dated concurrently with this memorandum (Norma Analysis Memo).
+26 See Memorandum, "Finished Carbon Steel Flanges from India: Analysis Memo for the Norma Group," dated concurrently with this memorandum (Norma Group Analysis Memorandum) at 5.